Photo: Wikimedia Commons

 Green Grotto Caves ($20 entry)

-Limestone caves with underground lake, stalactites, and centuries of Jamaican history — from Taino inhabitants to Spanish hideouts and rum smuggling operations.
+Limestone caves with underground lake, stalactites, and centuries of Jamaican history — from Taino inhabitants to Spanish hideouts.
 Forty-minute drive toward Montego Bay.
 Guided tours only.
 Cool escape from the heat.
 Allow two hours with travel time.
 Low walking difficulty inside the caves.
+Visit independently by taxi or through a ship excursion.

 Konoko Falls & Park ($25 entry)